WIC Fraud and Abuse

 Examples of fraud and abuse include participants who:

-- Sell or give away formula or foods purchased with WIC checks (including selling formula and/or foods through online sites such as Facebook, Craigslist, etc.)
+- Sell or give away formula or foods purchased with WIC benefits (including selling formula and/or foods through online sites such as Facebook, Craigslist, etc.)

 - Do not tell the truth about income, current address, family size or pregnancy when applying for WIC